National Grid plc research snapshot

 DimensionConclusionConfidence

-Business qualityNational Grid is paid to transmit and distribute electricity and gas through regulated networks in the UK and the northeastern United States.
+Business qualityNational Grid is paid to transmit and distribute electricity and gas through regulated networks in the UK and the northeastern United States, with a large National Grid Ventures interconnector and LNG portfolio.
 Essential-service demand and regulated asset bases support visibility, although returns are set by regulators rather than freely priced.High

-MoatThe moat comes from licensed network monopolies, difficult-to-replicate physical infrastructure, regulation, engineering capability, and long-lived customer connections.
+MoatThe moat comes from licensed network monopolies, rights of way, embedded long-lived infrastructure, engineering and regulatory capability, and long-standing reliability records.
 It is strong, but regulated returns and political oversight limit pricing freedom.High

-Technical trendThe latest technical snapshot placed NGG below its 50-day average of $83.77 but above its 200-day average of $81.87, with RSI at 48.82.
-That is a neutral setup rather than a confirmed upside trend.Medium
+Technical trendThe latest technical snapshot placed NGG below both its 50-day average of $82.33 and its 200-day average of $82.63, with RSI at 42.17.
+Price sits just above a double-tested support near $78.76, so the setup is defensive rather than a confirmed upside trend.Medium

-Risk levelRisk is medium-high because National Grid carries large net debt, must finance a major capital program, and faces regulatory, construction, interest-rate, inflation, foreign-exchange, weather, and political risks.High
+Risk levelRisk is medium-high because National Grid carries large net debt, issued about GBP 4.2 billion of debt during the year, and must finance a major capital program while facing regulatory, construction, interest-rate, inflation, foreign-exchange, weather, and affordability risks.High

 AI confidenceReported financial data and reproducible valuation arithmetic are well supported.
-Forecast ranges and technical timing have lower certainty.High data confidence
+Forecast ranges, technical timing, and scenario outputs have lower certainty.High data confidence

 Investment certaintyMedium certainty.
-The regulated-network franchise is durable, but investor returns depend on how much of the investment program converts into allowed returns after funding costs and regulatory settlements.Medium
+The regulated-network franchise is durable and the five-year plan is unusually visible, but investor returns depend on how much of the capital program converts into allowed returns after funding costs, dilution, and regulatory settlements.Medium

 NGG AI stock forecast